jhpyle/docassemble/demo.md

     help: The apartment, suite, or unit number of the residence.
   - City: x.address.city
   - State: x.address.state
-    code: |
+    code: states_list()
-      us.states.mapping('abbr', 'name')
   - Zip: x.address.zip
     required: False
 comment: |
   This question demonstrates fields that have the style of dropdown lists.
 The values of a dropdown list can be generated with code that runs at the time the question is asked, or they can be hard-coded into the question itself.
-The code here gets a list of U.S. states from a helpful Python module called "us."
-Note that we imported this module earlier.
+In this case, we use the states_list() function to provide a list of U.S. states.
 ---
 generic object: Individual
 question: |